-District Liaison: Ms. Christine Wagner 630/260-6132 cwagner@queenbee16.org
+District Liaison: Ms. Michele Bonham 630/260-6132 mbonham@queenbee16.org

-DuPage ROE Homeless Student Advocate: Heather Britton 630/514-1389
+DuPage ROE Homeless Student Advocate: Ms. Heather Britton 630/514-1389

-Student Records
+Student Records:

 School student records are confidential.
 Information from them shall not be released other than as provided by law.
 A school student record is any writing or other recorded information concerning a student and by which a student may be identified individually that is maintained by a school or at its direction by a school employee, regardless of how or where the information is stored, except as provided in State or federal law.
-Information regarding obtaining, maintaining, retaining, and releasing student records is outlined in detail in district policy.
-The District may release directory information as permitted by law, but a parent/guardian shall have the right to object to the release of information regarding his or her child.
+The District may release directory information as permitted by law, but a parent/guardian shall have the right to opt-out of the release of directory information regarding his or her child.
+BOE Policy 7:340

-Non-Discrimination
+Non-Discrimination:

-Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, ancestry, age, physical or mental disability, gender identity, status of being homeless, immigration status, order of protection status, actual or potential marital or parental status, including pregnancy.
+Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, ancestry, age, physical or mental disability, gender identity, status of being homeless, immigration status, order of protection status, actual or parental status, including pregnancy.
 BOE Policy 7:10

-A student, parent/guardian, employee, or community member should notify any District Complaint Manager if he or she believes that the Board, its employees, or agents have violated his or her rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:
+A student, parent/guardian, employee, or community member should notify any District Complaint Manager if he or she believes that the Board, its employees, or its agents have violated his or her rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:

-- Title II of the Americans with Disabilities Act - Title IX of the Education Amendments of 1972 - Section 504 of the Rehabilitation Act of 1973 - Individuals with Disabilities Education Act, 20 U.S.C. §1400 et seq. - Title VI of the Civil Rights Act, 42 U.S.C. §2000d et seq.
-6. Equal Employment Opportunities Act (Title VII of the Civil Rights Act), 42 U.S.C. §2000e et seq. - Sexual harassment (Illinois Human Rights Act, Title VII of the Civil Rights Act of 1964, and Title IX of the Education Amendments of 1972)
+- Title II of the Americans with Disabilities Act, 42 U.S.C. §12101 et seq. - Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., - Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §791 et seq. - Individuals with Disabilities Education Act, 20 U.S.C. §1400 et sea. - Title VI of the Civil Rights Act, 42 U.S.C. §2000d et seq. - Equal Employment Opportunities Act (Title VII of the Civil Rights Act), 42 U.S.C. §2000e et seq. - Sexual harassment prohibited by the State Officials and Employees Ethics Act, 5 ILCS 430/70-5(a); Illinois Human Rights Act, 775 ILCS 5/; and Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq.